sleeyax/voltra/README.md

 <p align="center">A cross-market cryptocurrency volatility trading bot written in go.</p>

 > [!WARNING]
 > Trading cryptocurrency carries risks.
-This bot is a tool in your toolbox, not financial advice.
+This bot is a tool, not financial advice.
 Use at your own discretion.

 > [!NOTE]
 > This project has entered its alpha phase.
 We welcome you to report and/or help resolve any bugs!